Best Of20 min read

 Pros:

-• Best-in-class Brand Voice feature
+• Best Brand Voice feature in the market

-• Consistent, high-quality long-form output
+• Consistently strong long-form output

-• Strong template library
+• Extensive template library

 • Improving SEO workflow integrations